-Ri Risks Benefits understand ABS impact.
-An important mitigation here will be establishing buy-in from site leads, e.g., by explaining what the evaluation will achieve. primary burden will be understanding the aims of the evaluation and how we will protect their data, and making a decision about whether or not to consent. • We could be unable to capture complete beneficiary contact information.
-This would jeopardise the process of linking participants to their outcomes data or produce mismatches. • Analysing individual beneficiary data, rather than aggregate data that includes non- beneficiaries, helps ensure the analyses are highly statistically powered, increasing chances of correctly uncovering a positive impact if this exists. • The beneficiary service use data might be insufficient to capture the richness of services that have been accessed. • We will make separate data requests to NHSD and DfE, reducing risks related to disclosure and failures to obtain data. • The analysis approach could fail to produce a credible comparison group, for example, due to limitations in available data or the number of LAs and Wards that exist. • • • There is a series of key decision points when we can decide whether the approach is feasible or if modifications are required.
-For instance, by • Delays to obtaining data from NHS-D or DfE may impact on work for Objective 4. mid-2022 we will know whether sites have been able to update their consent processes.
-Shortly thereafter, we will know rates of consent.
-Using • The quantitative findings may appear deceptively objective and be misinterpreted.
-We will mitigate this through careful interpretation interwoven with other strands of the evaluation. administrative data is not all or nothing: we can revise the approach as we learn more about sites' progress supporting the evaluation and how acceptable the approach is to beneficiaries. • The quasi-experimental analysis supports Objective 4 on costs.
+- The analysis will incorporate sensitive health and education data; however, we have expertise in safely transferring, storing, and analysing such data, and the outcomes dataset will be pseudonymised. - Sites might update the participant consent process late into evaluation, reducing the number of participants who opt-in and limiting the opportunity to collect outcomes data for older children.
+This could mean the evaluation lacks enough participant data to understand ABS impact.
+An important mitigation here will be establishing buy-in from site leads, e.g., by explaining what the evaluation will achieve. - We could be unable to capture complete beneficiary contact information.
+This would jeopardise the process of linking participants to their outcomes data or produce mismatches. - The beneficiary service use data might be insufficient to capture the richness of services that have been accessed. - The analysis approach could fail to produce a credible comparison group, for example, due to limitations in available data or the number of LAs and Wards that exist. - Delays to obtaining data from NHS-D or DfE may impact on work for Objective 4. - The quantitative findings may appear deceptively objective and be misinterpreted.
+We will mitigate this through careful interpretation interwoven with other strands of the evaluation.